Altrincham Football Club News Archive

 Manchester Premier Cup S.F.

-Runcorn FC Halton have appointed Dominic Morley as captain to succeed Mike Tomlinson who has gone to Vauxhall.
+UNIBOND NEWSRuncorn FC Halton have appointed Dominic Morley as captain to succeed Mike Tomlinson who has gone to Vauxhall.
 Colwyn Bay have released Ady Moody who has joined Rhyl.
 David Donaldson has moved from Harrogate Town to Bradford PA.
 Ex-Alty defender James Glendenning scored the 3rd goal in Droylsden's 4-2 win on Monday.

 25 February 2003

 STAR TRUSTFor the latest STAR (supporters' trust) News Release, click here.